 MRI and MRA studies are referred out to our partnering specialists.

 The sciatic nerve is the largest nerve in the body; it starts in the lower back and runs down each leg.
 Pain that radiates along this nerve is often referred to as sciatica.
 Sciatica commonly occurs when there is a herniated disk or when the spine compresses part of the nerve.
-If you have sciatica and want to see how Nerve Testing in Valley Stream can help, contact Comprehensive Healthcare Group and make an appointment.
+If you have sciatica and want to see how Nerve Testing in Valley Stream can help, contact Comprehensive Healthcare Group and make

 Many patients report having low back pain throughout their lives.
 This pain can be caused by anything from poor posture to a herniated disc.
 Significant research has been conducted to show that low back pain should be treated with chiropractic care in the early stages of treatment.
 Not only is it effective, but it safe and non-invasive.
 To make an appointment for nerve testing in Valley Stream, contact us here.